HaxeFoundation/haxedevelop.org/assets/content/documentation/language.md

 HaxeDevelop uses the Haxe completion service to make authoring Haxe easy as you would expect.
-In addition to syntactical features like formatting, class hierarchy and outlining, you also get language service features such as goto declararation, find all references and refactoring features (rename, move).
+In addition to syntactical features like formatting, class hierarchy and outlining, you also get language service features such as goto declaration, find all references and refactoring features (rename, move).

 ##### Create Haxe project